 While waiting for the apples to cool, make crumb topping.
 Put 1/2 cup flour, 1/4 cup oats, 1/3 cup brown sugar, 1 teaspoon cinnamon, and pinch of salt in a food processor and pulse several times to mix.
 Scatter 4 tablespoons of butter over the top.
 Pulse repeatedly until the mixture resembles fine crumbs.
 Empty the crumbs into a large bowl then rub them together between your fingers until you have large, buttery crumbs.

 Turn apples and cherries into a bowl.
-Add 1 teaspoon vanilla and a quick squeeze of fresh lemon juice (you don’t want too much) and toss with the remaining sugar, cinnamon and cornstarch mixture.
+Add 1 teaspoon vanilla and toss with the remaining sugar, cinnamon and cornstarch mixture.
 Place the mixture into chilled pie shell.
 Generously top the pie with the crumb mixture and gently press into place.

 Place the pie on the center rack of the oven and bake for 35-40 minutes until golden brown and the juices bubble.
 Use a pie crust shield to prevent the crust from browning if necessary.
 Let cool for at least two hours before slicing.
 May this also be the best pie you’ve ever made!